 Amanda Rowe is a PhD Candidate co-advised by Dr. Patricia Wright and Dr. Andreas Koenig in the Interdepartmental Doctoral Program in Anthropological Sciences, Stony Brook University, Stony Brook, New York, USA.
+She is an active board member of WISE Tropics, Inc.

 In 2018 and early 2019, Amanda Rowe and her team of foreign researchers, CVB technicians, and local guides completed several pilot studies for Amanda’s PhD work focusing on the community ecology of small bodied, nocturnal lemurs in the family Cheirogaleidae.
 During these study periods, Amanda collaborated with Mariah Donohue, Eva Stela NOMENJANAHARY, Anna Bockhaus, Luke Martin, and Zachary Ridgway.
 Together, these researchers and their teams collected about 800 fecal samples from twelve lemur species spanning five research sites.
 Research was focused in rainforest and dry forest sites of Ranomafana National Park, Zombitse-Vohibasia National Park, and Isalo National Park.
 These dry forest pilot seasons represented some of the only research to be completed in these areas to date.